The $\eta \rightarrow \gamma^* \gamma^*$ transition form factor and the hadronic light-by-light $\eta$-pole contribution to the muon $g-2$ from lattice QCD: Methods

 Evaluating $C_{\mu\nu}$ requires the Wick contractions shown in \fig~\ref{fig:3pt-wick-contractions}.
-We evaluate all connected (sub-)diagrams with point-to-all quark propagators.
+We evaluate all connected (sub-)diagrams based on point-to-all quark propagators: we build the fully connected three-point function (top-left Wick diagram in \fig~\ref{fig:3pt-wick-contractions}) from a point-to-all propagator with spin-color diluted point sources at the vertex labeled ``$j_\nu$'', with a subsequent sequential inversion through the $\mathcal{O}_{\eta}^{\dagger}$ vertex.
+The sequential source for this inversion is the point-to-all propagator evaluated on timeslice $-t_{\eta}$, and multiplied by $\gamma_5$ to account for the pseudoscalar $\eta$-meson interpolator.
+Since the $\eta$ meson is taken in its rest frame, no three-momentum is inserted in the sequential source.

 In the P-disconnected diagram, we compute the quark-loop at $O_\eta^\dag$ from propagators based on stochastic volume sources.
+Straightforward (undiluted) volume sources are sufficient in this case, and we ensure that the contribution from stochastic noise is suppressed below the noise from gauge configurations.

+The connected current-current two-point function sub-diagram (top-right Wick diagram in \fig~\ref{fig:3pt-wick-contractions}) we evaluate again using spin-color diluted point-to-all propagators, to allow for efficient computation with the large range of photon three-momenta employed.

-Unlike in previous lattice QCD studies of the $\pi^0$ TFF, here P-disconnected diagrams of the isospin-singlet $\eta$ operator are non-zero.
-The projection onto the $\eta$ state relies on a delicate cancellation between connected and P-disconnected diagram contributions, as shown in \fig~\ref{fig:3pt-decomposition}.
+Unlike in previous lattice QCD studies of the $\pi^0$ TFF, here P-disconnected diagrams of the isospin-singlet $\eta$-meson operator are nonzero.
+The projection onto the $\eta$-meson state relies on a delicate cancellation between connected and P-disconnected diagram contributions, as shown in \fig~\ref{fig:3pt-decomposition}.

 The amplitude $\ampl_{\mu\nu}$ is then recovered from $C_{\mu\nu}$ as

 where $Z_\eta = \braket{0 | \mathcal{O}_{\eta}(0,\vec{0}) | \eta(\vec{p})}$ is the overlap factor associated with the chosen creation operator.
 In practice we approximate the limit $t_{\eta} \rightarrow \infty$ by considering three fixed values of $t_{\eta}$ in the range $0.80 \text{ fm} \lesssim t_{\eta} \lesssim 1.11 \mathrm{~fm}$.
 Contamination from excited states and the $\eta'$ meson are suppressed best for the largest value of $t_\eta$, thus we report the values for $\Gamma(\eta\to\gamma\gamma)$, $b_\eta$, and $\amu{\eta}$ from $t_\eta \approx 1.11\,\mathrm{fm}$ as the main result and use the remaining choices to check for excited state effects.